clarte53/armine/README.md

 Armine
 ===============

-3D file import/export module for Unity based on Assimp (https://github.com/assimp/assimp) Depends on [clarte-utils](ssh://git@gitlab.clarte.asso.fr:53000/modules/clarte-utils.git "clarte-utils") module (GitHub url will be added soon for external reference).
+3D file import/export module for Unity based on Assimp (https://github.com/assimp/assimp).
+Depends on [clarte-utils](ssh://git@gitlab.clarte.asso.fr:53000/modules/clarte-utils.git "clarte-utils") module (GitHub url will be added soon for external reference).

-Armine can be described as a 3D model data import / export hub between multiple sources.
+Armine is a 3D model data import / export hub between multiple sources.
 The sources included by default are Unity engine, a serialized binary version of unity scenes and the librairy Assimp that can load multiple 3D models formats.

-Loading is desgned to be asynchronous and use multiple CPU cores as much as possible to speed up the loading process.
+Loading is designed to be asynchronous and use multiple CPU cores as much as possible to speed up the loading process.

 Usage